Teaching a Man to Fish: How Trees for the Future Trains Farmers for Sustainable Change

 Trees for the Future’s collaborative, educational approach to improving the lives of smallholder farmers often brings to mind a well-known Chinese proverb, ‘Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.’

-The foundation of TREES’ program lies in training technicians to be excellent teachers and facilitators of the FGA so that farmers can be successful and reach their full potential.
-After technicians are trained to teach the FGA, they guide farmers through a 16-module training program over the course of four years.
+The foundation of TREES’ program lies in equipping technicians with the skills to become effective teachers and facilitators of the FGA.
+Once trained, these technicians guide farmers through a 16-module training program spanning four years.

 “Within our Forest Garden projects, providing intensive, experiential training for both our dedicated staff on the ground as well as invested participant farmers is one of the most important, impactful aspects of our work, and gets to the heart of our mission as an organization,” says TREES Deputy Director of Program Quality and Implementation Ashleigh Burgess.